OPEC's pact with Russia falls apart, sending oil into tailspin

 “From April 1 neither OPEC nor non-OPEC have restrictions,” Russian Energy Minister Alexander Novak told reporters after marathon talks at the OPEC headquarters in Vienna on Friday.

-Saudi Energy Minister Prince Abdulaziz bin Salman told reporters when asked whether the kingdom had plans to increase production: “I will keep you wondering”.
+Saudi Energy Minister Prince Abdulaziz bin Salman told reporters, when asked whether the kingdom had plans to increase production: “I will keep you wondering”.

-The failure of talks may have more far reaching implications as OPEC’s de facto leader Saudi Arabia and Russia have used oil talks to build a broader political partnership in the last few years after effectively supporting opposite sides in the Syrian war.
+The failure of talks may have more far reaching implications as OPEC’s de facto leader Saudi Arabia and Russia have used oil talks to build a much broader political partnership in the last few years after effectively supporting opposite sides in the Syrian war.

-“Russia’s refusal to support emergency supply cuts would effectively and fatally undermine OPEC+’s ability to play the role of oil price stabilizing swing producer,” said Bob McNally, founder of Rapidan Energy Group.
+“Russia’s refusal to support emergency supply cuts would effectively and fatally undermine OPEC+’s ability to play the role of oil price stabilising swing producer,” said Bob McNally, founder of Rapidan Energy Group.

 “It will gravely rupture the budding Russian-Saudi financial and political rapprochement.
 The result will be higher oil price volatility and geopolitical volatility,” he said.

-Beyond Moscow and Riyadh’s ties, plunging oil prices will put pressure on U.S. shale producers, whose output costs are much higher than those of Russian and Saudi production, even though many shale producers are well hedged against price falls.

-“This crisis has revealed that Saudi is not willing to keep a floor under shale and other producers.
-They are expediting the slowdown on shale,” said Christyan Malek, head of JP Morgan oil and gas research for Europe, Middle East and Africa.

-The OPEC+ talks collapsed after OPEC effectively presented Russia with an ultimatum on Thursday, offering it a choice of accepting a deal with much bigger than expected cuts or no deal at all.
+Talks collapsed after OPEC effectively presented Russia with an ultimatum on Thursday, offering it a choice of accepting a deal with much bigger than expected cuts or no deal at all.

 Forecasts for 2020 demand growth have been slashed but Moscow has long argued it was too early to assess the impact.
 Sources said Novak delivered the same message on Friday.